TheArcherST/aiogram_markups/README.md

 ```

-So, you can same get inline or keyboard markup.
-If markup inline, data were in `call.data`,
+If you want to use inline markup, within handler,
+data will be accessible in `call.data`.
+If you use
-if text markup, in `message.text`.
+text markup, data will be accessible in `message.text`.
+Framework's middleware overrides them for you.
-Field `__ignore_state__` is default value of
+As mentioned before, the field `__ignore_state__` is
-ignore_state for all buttons in keyboard.
-In
+default value of ignore_state's for all buttons in the
-data keyboards, if you use states, it must be
+markup.
+In data keyboards, if you use states, it must be
 set to False.

-> Note: you can make fully messages from keyboards.
+> Note: you can make complete messages from markups.
-> Just write into field `__text__` message text and
+> Just write into field `__text__` the message text and
 > call method `Markup.process`.
-But this feature
+Unfortunately, design
-> design is not thought out enough.
+> of this feature is not thought out enough, so I not
+> recommend to use it.

 Inheritance
 -----------

-You can merge two keyboards via inherit.
+You can merge two markups via inheritance.
 For example,
 you can have one undo keyboard and many data keyboards,
-and you don't need to assign undo button every time,
-use following feature:
+which must contain the undo button.

 ```python